 PotlatchDeltic is subject to MI-ROP-N5940-2019a.
-The source is considered major for VOCs because the potential-to-emit (PTE) is over 100 tpy.
-The facility is also considered a synthetic minor source for hazardous air pollutants (HAPs) because the source took source-wide limits to restrict the PTE to less than the major source thresholds of 10 tpy for individual HAPs and 25 tpy for aggregate HAPs.
+The source is considered major for NOx, VOC, CO, and PM because the potential-to-emit (PTE) for these pollutants are over 100 tpy.
+The facility is considered a synthetic minor source for hazardous air pollutants (HAPs) because the source took source-wide limits to restrict the PTE to less than the major source thresholds of 10 tpy for individual HAPs and 25 tpy for aggregate HAPs.
 The source is considered minor for all other criteria pollutants.

 EU-WOODBOILER1, EU-WOODBOILER2, and EU-GASBOILER at the stationary source are subject to the Standards of Performance for Small Industrial-Commercial-Institutional Steam Generating Units promulgated in 40 CFR Part 60, Subparts A and Dc.
 EU-GENERATOR at the stationary source is subject to the Standards of Performance for Compression Ignition Internal Combustion Engines promulgated in 40 CFR Part 60, Subparts A and IIII.
-EU-WOODBOILER1, EU-WOODBOILER2, and EU-GASBOILER at the stationary source are subject to the National Emission Standard for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers Area Sources promulgated in 40 CFR Part 63, Subparts A and JJJJJJJ.
-EU-FIREPUMP1, EU-FIREPUMP2, and EU-GENERATOR at the stationary source are subject to the National Emission Standard for Stationary source are subject to the National Enciperation Standard for Hazardous Air Pollutants for Combustional Emission Standard for Hazardous Air Pollutants for the National Emission Standard for Hazardous Air Pollutants for the National Emission Standard for Hazardous Air Pollutants for the National Emission Standard for Hazardous Air Pollutants for the National Emission Standard for Hazardous Air Pollutants for Stationary source are subject to the National Emission Standard for Hazardous Air Pollutants for Stationary Source are subject to the National Emission Standard for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines Area Sources promulgated in 40 CFR Part 63, Subparts A and ZZZ.
+EU-WOODBOILER1, EU-WOODBOILER2, and EU-GASBOILER at the stationary source are subject to the National Emission Standard for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers Area Sources promulgated in 40 CFR Part 63, Subparts A and JJJJJJ.
+EU-FIREPUMP1, EU-FIREPUMP2, and EU-GENERATOR at the stationary source are subject to the National Emission Standard for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines Area Sources promulgated in 40 CFR Part 63, Subparts A and ZZZZ.